0xYYY/v3-periphery-foundry/docs/examples/PairFlash.md

-*An example contract using the Uniswap V3 flash function*
+*Calls the pools flash function with data needed in `uniswapV3FlashCallback`*
 #### Parameters

 | Name | Type | Description |